mithunkk/jquery-plugins/docs/json.md

 to a speciic registry (for example, an internal registry), then use the `publishConfig` hash described below to override the `registry` config param at publish-time.

-## publishConfig

-This is a set of config values that will be used at publish-time.
-It's especially handy if you want to set the tag or registry, so that you can ensure that a given package is not tagged with "latest" or published to the global public registry by default.

-Any config values can be overridden, but of course only "tag" and "registry" probably matter for the purposes of publishing.

-See `npm help config` to see the list of config options that can be overridden.